karlkfi/kpt-config-sync/docs/user/installation.md

-# Installing GKE Policy Management (Operator Install)
+# Installing GKE Policy Management

 The Nomos Operator is a controller that manages an installation of GKE Policy Management in a Kubernetes cluster.
 It consumes a Custom Resource Definition